remyxai/FFMPerative/README.md

   <img src="https://github.com/remyxai/FFMPerative/blob/main/assets/ffmperative.gif" height=400px>
 </p>

-## Devilishly Simple Video Processing
+## Video Production at the Speed of Chat

 Large Language Models (LLMs) with Tools can perform complex tasks from natural language prompts.
 Using HuggingFace's Agents & Tools, FFMPerative is specialized to common video processing workflows like: